cpanxaoc/camelbox-docs/building/02-base_perl.md

 # Building Perl #
 Use `dmake` to build Perl; [the Perl Win32 README file](http://http://perldoc.perl.org/perlwin32.html) is the source of the below instructions
+- Verify your `PATH` contains both MinGW and the Windows `System32` directories

 - Unpack your Perl source distribution
   - `tar -zxvf perl-5.10.0.tar.gz`
 - Enter `$PERL_SRC/win32/` and edit the file called `makefile.mk`; you'll